grpc/proposal/A15-binary-logging.md

 be changed or even replaced.
 Configuration knobs should be exposed directly via this binary logging library.
 The production target can remove this library according to its need to minimize the target size.
-Other parts of gRPC code hould not depend on this library, so that it could be removed without any trouble.
+Other parts of gRPC code should not depend on this library, so that it could be removed without any trouble.

 ## Future Work